Customer Service vs Customer Experience: Key Differences

 10. A few days later, the trainers are delivered.
 The customer is very happy with the product and their experience with your brand, so they continue to purchase trainers and accompanying accessories from you in the future.

-In this example, the customer had multiple touchpoints with the business (blog, website, social media, live chat, video chat), and encountered the work of different departments (marketing, customer service, sales) to complete their customer journey.
+In this example, the customer had multiple touchpoints with the business (blog, website, in-app feedbacks, social media, live chat, video chat), and encountered the work of different departments (marketing, customer service, sales) to complete their customer journey.

 Each step of the journey made up the overall customer experience.